block-commons/block-commons/content/crypto-governance-research/overviews/algorand.md

 # Consensus

-Algorand uses Proof of Stake consensus whereby participating nodes are selected probabilistically based on the number of “algos” they hold.
+Algorand uses Proof of Stake consensus whereby participating nodes are selected probabilistically based on the number of Algos they hold.
 Algorand refers to their specific system as "Pure Proof of Stake" (PPoS), it is different to other forms of PoS in that there are [two classes of nodes](https://developer.algorand.org/docs/algorand-node-types) ("relay nodes" and "participation nodes").
-Participation nodes propose and vote on blocks and have weight according to the number of "algos" staked with them.
+Participation nodes propose and vote on blocks and have weight according to the number of Algos staked with them.
 Relay nodes handle transaction throughput, they are powerful servers which do the bulk of the network's heavy lifting.

-The ["pure" in Algorand's PPoS](https://www.algorand.com/what-we-do/technology/pure-proof-of-stake/) relates to the absence of a locking requirement to participate, PPoS participants can spend their algos at any moment and are not subject to any penalties.
+The ["pure" in Algorand's PPoS](https://www.algorand.com/what-we-do/technology/pure-proof-of-stake/) relates to the absence of a locking requirement to participate, PPoS participants can spend their Algos at any moment and are not subject to any penalties.

 Delegation does not feature heavily because there is a low minimum requirement to participate in Pure Proof of Stake, but I believe it may be technically possible.

-Although the requirement to participate in PPoS is low in algo terms (25 algos or around $5), participants [must complete **KYC/AML**](https://algorand.foundation/200millionalgo-staking-rewards-kyc-extended) processes before they can collect rewards.
+Although the requirement to participate in PPoS is low in algo terms (25 Algos or around $5), participants [must complete **KYC/AML**](https://algorand.foundation/200millionalgo-staking-rewards-kyc-extended) processes before they can collect rewards.

 * *How are changes to the consensus rules implemented?*